bllanos/image-annealing/README.md

 ### Description using an analogy

 Suppose there is a crowd of people in a room.
 You want to determine the path that each person takes over time.
-Each person may either have a destination they want to reach, or may want to be closer to either specific people, or to people matching a certain description.
+Each person may have a destination they want to reach, or may want to be closer to specific people, or to people matching a certain description.
 In brief, the criteria that determine how people move are arbitrary.

 ### Abstract description